-1. Matt Cutts, official representative of Google-the-almighty. - @mattcutts
+1. Matt Cutts, the ex-representative of Google-the-almighty. - @mattcutts

 Everyone knows Matt Cutts and his official Twitter account can be especially helpful when it comes to certain announcements.
-Matt is usually the first one to announce Google search engine updates, algorithm changes and things of the kind.
+In the past, Matt was usually the first one to announce Google search engine updates, algorithm changes, and things of that kind.

 2. Barry Schwartz, SEO specialist with an authentic opinion. - @rustybrick

 Barry is the Founder of Search Engine Roundtable, a very powerful and influential SEO blog that's frequently updated.
 Barry is pretty famous for his bold views and if you ever want to know the opinion that resonates with the popular one (the opinion that most SEOs support) – see what Barry writes.
 His posts are brief and to-the-case so you won't need too much time.

 Barry is a must-follow person because he is probably one of the few SEOs who searches forums, listens to other folks' complaints and then systematizes them all in one picture.
 Normally he is the one who questions everything Matt Cutts says and is not afraid to share his ''don't bullshit a bullshitter'' opinion.